 An important thing to appreciate about communication is that it happens whether you want it to or not.

-Silence is a form of communication, so secrecy (or openness) and information control (or information expression) will be well understood features of how an organisation chooses to communicate its intentions and uncertainties, typically from leadership outwards.
+Silence is a form of communication, so secrecy (or openness) and information control (or broadcast) will be well understood features of how an organisation chooses to communicate its intentions and uncertainties, typically from leadership outwards.

-Trust tends to grow when information is more widely shared, because the people who instinctively want information to be able to judge the output of decisions will gain insight and, from that, reassurance and agency to contribute ideas, and the people who don't care to have that level of information will simply ignore it unharmed and undistracted.
+Trust tends to grow when information is more widely shared, because the people who instinctively want information will have it and, from that, gain either reassurance or the agency to contribute more information and ideas; and the people who don't need that information will simply ignore it unharmed and undistracted.
 For the providers of information this is a chance for valuable feedback about areas of the organisation they aren't close to, and aspects of the change they haven't considered (or have considered, and can be proved accurate about).

-Trust enables organisations to grow their agility, their responsiveness to change.
-Change arives in the demands, constraints, and opportunities the organisation faces.
-Leaders who have the trust of their colleagues can reorganise resources with less information in the short term, which is revealed intentionally or simply by practice subsequently when urgency has subsided.
+Trust enables organisations to grow their agility in their responsiveness to change.
+Leaders who have the trust of their colleagues can reorganise resources faster with less resistance, because a lack of information in the short term is trusted as a necessary consequence of speed, and can be provided intentionally or simply by practice subsequently, when the urgency has subsided.

 The more an organisation knows about itself, the more it can use the behaviours of communication, trust and agility to add value and solve problems.
 Communicating freely about a limited set of real world information will not lead to effective action.
 One of the most useful things to do at the beginning of any incoming change is to review what you have, what you know about your blindspots, and use that to assess how the change can be made use of actively rather than reacted to passively.